DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-22 Narrative Tasks.md

 	- This should include Allister saying something like "oh man, a table with a note on it.
 I wonder what it is"
 	- One of Allister's allies can then respond with saying "This could be the source of the strange energy you felt earlier"
 - [ ] The *first* Journal Entry that Allister finds.
 The content can be anything in [\> Set 1 Standard Journal Entries \<](<./11-21 Journal Entry Notes.md#Set 1 Standard Journal Entries>).
+- [ ] A dialogue interaction that plays after the player finishes reading the first journal entry
+	- This interaction should consider two things: The fact that this is the first journal entry Allister has found, and the content of the journal entry itself.
+	- Given that our plan was to have each journal page have a rune on it that corresponds with the runes on the s